MMike17/ArtOfRally_MRL/Readme.md

 You can also get details and lore on the current event from the Masters of Rally League discord in the `#rally-events` channel.

-The mod will open an explorer page by the time you finish the rally to the location of the result file.\
+When you finish the rally, the mod will generate a file containing the results of the rally, called `RallyResults.mrl`
-You can post this file in `#submissions` on the Masters of Rally League discord server.

 ![](Screenshots/File.png)

+Then it will behave differently depending on your settings :

+- **sendResultsToMod is enabled** : the mod will attempt to send results directly to the **MRL discord bot** (this requires you to link your art of rally user name and discord user name through the `/link-mod` MRL discord bot command)
+- **openFolderOnResults is enabled** : the mod will open an explorer page to the location of the rally results file

+If **sendResultsToMod** is disabled or if the operation failed, you can use the `/submission` command of the MRL discord bot to attach the `RallyResults.mrl` file.
+The bot will then post the results to the `#submissions` channel.

 Press Ctrl + F10 to open the mod manager menu.